Papers

 Abstract: Researchers are increasingly facilitating qualitative research studies online.
 While this has made research more accessible for participation, there have been notable encounters with “fraudulent” participants.
 By fraudulent, we refer to individuals who are deceptive about meeting the inclusion criteria, their identity, or experiences.
 Fraudulent participants have generated new challenges for researchers who have to interact 1:1 with these individuals, face ethical dilemmas on appropriate next steps, diagnose and prevent the issue from happening again, and deal with their own identity as a scholar.
 In this study, we interview 16 HCI researchers to understand and learn from their experiences.
 We contribute: (1) an understanding of how HCI qualitative researchers deal with fraudulent participants; (2) a guide for qualitative HCI researchers on how to handle fraudulence; and (3) a reflection on how the HCI research community might better improve our science and training efforts.

 Our PaperDesigning for Everyday Family Wellness: Understanding Norms and Rituals for Supporting Family Meal Practiceshas been accepted to WISH at CHI2023!
 Interested in how we might design for everyday family wellness through daily routines and rituals?
-Check it out here.
+Check this out!

 Our Paper “Meal Chat: Promoting Mealtime Social Interaction for College Students” has been accepted to CHI2020!
 Interested in how mealtime social interaction can be supported through a simple desktop prototype?
 Check it out here.